-With the potential for damaging adjacent teeth, jawbone, or nerves, early detection is the key to better managing the emergence of wisdom teeth.
+With the potential for damaging adjacent teeth, jawbone, or nerves, early detection is the key to better managing the emergency of wisdom teeth.
 At the Mackenzie Dental Centre, comprehensive dental X-Rays accurately forecast future problems, and allow for corrective measures to be taken.
 Indeed, wisdom teeth removal for misaligned teeth (or “impacted” teeth) can do wonders.
 This is exactly where regular clinic visits can set the stage for close monitoring of the teeth, mouth, and jaw.

 Problems associated with wisdom teeth are usually quite noticeable.
 And whether the symptoms are already present or progressively evident, a visit to the dentist is highly recommended.